kwingading/kwingading.github.io/_posts/2020-05-04-Ideas-to-Explore.md

 - technocracy as an effective form of government

-- the role of public narratives + how memes shape public discourse (and hence policy, world events...) -> traits of a meme with high fecundity
+- the role of public narratives + how memes shape public discourse (and hence policy, world events...)

 - technological progress (role of individuals, models of funding, state/private sector role...)